Bragg diffraction and the Iron crust of cold Neutron Stars: Line shape of the pulsar

 One sees that, in addition to the pulse of Pharus, a smaller signal due to Reflector appears.
 The intensity of this pulse depends on the distance between Pharus and Reflector, but Kepler's third law links this to the orbital period, and thus the relative intensity of the secondary pulse is not independent of its repetition rate.

-This periodic reapparition of Reflector depends on the orbital coincidence that it crosses the cone subtended by Pharus's beam when it is irradiated.
+This periodic reapparition of Reflector every $\Delta t$ depends on the orbital coincidence that it crosses the cone subtended by Pharus's beam when it is irradiated.
 This happens when, for two integers $l_{1}$ and $l_{2}$,

 This rational number relation does not need to be exact, in view of the time-width of Pharus's beam.
-We take some ad--hoc values for illustrational purposes that are $ T_{orbit}\simeq 14.89\ sec$ and $T_{spin}=1\ sec$.
+We take some ad--hoc values for illustrational purposes that are $ T_{orbit}\simeq 15\ sec$ and $T_{spin}=1\ sec$.
 The resulting line shape, where the secondary is clearly observed, is represented in figure \ref {fig:lineshape2}.
 Note the secondary misses several periodic apparitions since the spin and orbital period are not perfectly matched (which we expect to be borne in reality).
 In figure \ref{fig:lineshape3} we represent the same data for shorter periods so one can discernt the Gaussian shape of the main pulse.

-What distinguishes Bragg diffraction from other astrophysical phenomena that produce complicated secondaries (indeed pulsars have very different line-shapes \citep{Smith2003} is that the peak appears at very specific wavelengths.
+What distinguishes Bragg diffraction from other astrophysical phenomena that produce complicated secondaries (indeed pulsars have rather varying line-shapes \citep{Smith2003} is that the peak appears at very specific wavelengths.
 Since $n$ in eq. (\ref{Braggslaw}) is an integer, the secondary appears at the wavelength sequence

 and at other specific frequencies as dictated by the various planes in table \ref{tablita:fccbcc}.

 In addition, for the degenerate case (orbit seen edge-on) that we have chosen, there is one additional crossing of Pharus's beam cone with Reflector's orbit.
 The reflection angles appearing in Bragg's law for these crossings satisfy, given that the binary system subtends a negligible angle as seen from Earth, $2\theta_1+2\theta_2\simeq \pi$.
 Then one can easily see that a second series of wavelengths